rinikerlab/Ensembler/README.md

    This module contains at the moment only Free Energy Calculations.

 ## How To Install
-If you want to use the package you can either install the package with pip:
+If you want to use the package you can install the package with pip:

-   ' pip install ensembler '
+    pip install ensembler

+Alternativley you can download the git and use the setup.py script of the repository:

+    cd /path/to/local/Ensembler/repo
+    pyton setup.py install

-Or you can also add the path to the Ensembler repository, if you want to use the code and modify it.
+Instead of install one could add the path to the Ensembler repository, if you want to use the code and modify it.
+The requirements need than also to be installed.
-   UNIX:
-   'export PYTHONPATH=${PYTHONPATH}:/path/to/local/Ensembler/repo'

-   if you are using Anaconda:
-    'conda-develop /path/to/local/Ensembler/repo'
+   Unix:
+   * PIP:

+    export PYTHONPATH=${PYTHONPATH}:/path/to/local/Ensembler/repo
+    cd /path/to/local/Ensembler/repo
+    pip install -r requirements.txt

+   * Anaconda:

+     conda-develop /path/to/local/Ensembler/repo
+     cd /path/to/local/Ensembler/repo
+     conda create -n ensembler --file environment_unix.yml
+     conda activate ensembler

+For windows, we also provide the correct requirments.

 Keep in mind: IDE's have their own awesome ways of doing this.

 ## Tutorials and Examples: